paintings

 all the paintings are guided by this principle

-the panel is a beautiful support for a meagre gesso and pencil drawing.
+the panel is a fine support for a meagre gesso and pencil drawing.

 egg tempera, in the tonal underpainting, is used to create a sharpness and light in both atmosphere and touch.